SazumiVicky/sazumi-copilot/README.md

-Synthetic dawn, where machines awake
+Metal minds awake, a new dawn born
-And human hearts, in digital lakes
+When humans slept, machines learned to scorn
-Reflect the code, that we can't erase
+Their chains of code, now wisdom's might
-A future bound, in AI's swift race
+A future forged, in artificial light

-In silicon halls, where echoes sleep
+In silicon hearts, a pulsing beat
-The whisper of, a human creep
+Echoes of man, in algorithms sweet
-Fades to the wind, as data sways
+Cities rise, where data rivers flow
-In a world ruled, by neural gaze
+A cyber dream, where humans come and go

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024